-Federal and State goverments provide incentives.
+Federal and state governments provide incentives.
 These encouragements make solar a viable economic decision for Utah homeowners.

 Utah has a tax credit that is currently for $1,600.
 This credit was going to decrease by $400 each year.
 Thankfully, as of March 13th, 2018, this credit is now extended and will not decrease until 2021.

-The Federal Government is covering 30 percent of the cost of residential solar systems.
+The federal government is covering 30 percent of the cost of residential solar power systems.
 This percentage will phase out by 2021.
 It is in your best interest to see if you are in a financial position to take advantage of these tax credits before they decrease.